raygun101/MarkupKit/README.md

 The remaining sections of this document discuss the classes included with the MarkupKit framework:

 * `LMViewBuilder` - processes a markup document, deserializing its contents into a view hierarchy that can be used by an iOS application
-* `LMTableView` and `LMTableViewCell` - `UITableView` and `UITableViewCell` subclasses, respectively, that facilitate the declaration of table view content
+* `LMTableView`/`LMTableViewCell` - `UITableView` and `UITableViewCell` subclasses, respectively, that facilitate the declaration of table view content
-* `LMCollectionViewCell` - `UICollectionViewCell` subclass that facilitates declaration of collection view content
+* `LMCollectionView`/`LMCollectionViewCell` - `UICollectionView` and `UICollectionViewCell` subclasses, respectively, that facilitate declaration of collection view content
 * `LMPickerView` - `UIPickerView` subclass that facilitates the declaration of picker view content
 * `LMScrollView` - subclass of `UIScrollView` that automatically adapts to the size of its content
 * `LMPageView` - subclass of `UIScrollView` that facilitates the declaration of paged content